adrianschubek/dir-browser/docs/docs/getting-started/reverse-proxy.md

 ```

 :::warning
-Make sure to add the `/` at the end of the `location` block and after the `proxy_pass` URL.
+Make sure to add the `/` at the end of the `location` line and after the `proxy_pass` URL.
 Otherwise the application will not work correctly.
 :::